 Learn more hereHow Can I Help if I Witness Something?
 Take Action!

-As a band of brothers and sisters, we have a duty and obligation to take action.
+As a band of brothers and sisters, we have a duty and obligation to act.
+Here are three things you can do:

 - Notice the event.